Election-Tech-Initiative/electionguard/docs/basics/steps/1_Key_Ceremony.md

 # Key Ceremony

 The ElectionGuard Key Ceremony is the process used by Election Officials to share encryption keys for an election.
-Before an election, a fixed number of Guardians are selection to hold the private keys needed to decrypt the election results.
+Before an election, a fixed number of Guardians are selected to hold the private keys needed to decrypt the election results.
 A Quorum count of Guardians can also be specified to compensate for guardians who may be missing at the time of Decryption.
 For instance, 5 Guardians may be selected to hold the keys, but only 3 of them are required to decrypt the election results.

 Guardians are typically Election Officials, Trustees Canvass Board Members, Government Officials or other trusted authorities who are responsible and accountable for conducting the election.